Want to keep a secret?

 How to have a healthy pregnancy

 Stick to a healthy diet.
-There are some foods that you should avoid.
+There are some foods that you should avoid in pregnancy as they may put your baby at risk.

 Eat little and often.
 Try ginger biscuits and rice cakes if you’re feeling sick.